 - Unlike 1D LUT, a 3D LUT offers more control over hue, saturation, luminance, gamma, and contrast separately in a three-dimensional color space.

 LUTs can be created and applied to different formats such as LOG, RAW, Rec.
 709, Rec.
 2020, HDR, and more.
 Generally, colorists use the log normalization LUT as a starting point before starting the color correction process.
 Once the proper color correction is completed, they would move on to the color grading phase and import a LUT pack onto their footage.
-As the pack contains pre-determined values, it will apply the desired look onto the film or photo all at once.
+As the pack contains pre-determined values, it will apply the desired look to the film or photo all at once.

 Some Final Thoughts

 Color correction and color grading are essential processes that take movies and photoshoots from their raw beauty to vivid, spectacular worlds.
-And they require a monitor that can convey as many shades of color in truest precision as possible.
+And they require a monitor that can convey as many shades of color in the truest precision as possible.
 A professional-level monitor that is pre-calibrated will ensure that your vision will be conveyed accurately.